New to Road Scholar? Sign up

 Activity note: Hotel check-out 12:00 Noon.

 Breakfast: In the meeting room.

 Morning: As a final highlight, we’ll be joined by a New Yorker who’s in touch with what’s happening around the city for a closing discussion.
 The session will end at approximately 10:30 a.m.
 This concludes our program.
+If you are returning home, safe travels.
+If you are staying on independently, have a wonderful time.
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!